 "If you're presenting to the board or to an executive, if you can't get your thoughts together on one page, you're not going to get any attention," he said.

-After a decision is made to roll out a cybersecurity change, such as requiring hospital staff to create a 15-character password instead of an eight-character password, Forman advised that organizations apply the change first to small groups of early adopters within different areas of the organization as a test run.
+After a decision is made to roll out a cybersecurity change, such as requiring hospital staff to create a 15-character password instead of an eight-character password, Forman advised that organizations apply the change to small groups of early adopters within different areas of the organization as a test run.

 "If we experience problems as we do that, we're going to address them quickly," he said.